Emily Cotty

-Emily Cotty (born 14 August 2009) is a British-New Zealander racing driver currently competing for R-ace GP in the Italian F4 Championship.
+Emily Cotty (born 14 August 2009) is a British and New Zealander racing driver currently competing for R-ace GP in the Italian F4 Championship.

 Career

 Karting

-Cotty took up horse riding at an early age, before beginning her karting career when she was 11, with the use of indoor karts.
-After switching to regular karts in 2022, Cotty spent three seasons in karting, most notably winning the Super One Series Junior Rotax title in 2024.
+Cotty took up horse riding at an early age, before beginning her karting career when she was nine, with the use of indoor karts.
+During Covid, Cotty competed in various IKR rounds and in 2022 took the step up into national MSUK club competition, before spending two seasons in the Super One Series, winning the Junior Rotax title in 2024.

 Formula 4

 2024

 After a planned drive in Nordic 4 with STEP Motorsport fell through, Cotty elected to test Formula 4 machinery for most of 2024, before making her single-seater debut for Phinsys by Argenti in the F4 British Championship.
 Racing at the Silverstone (National) round, Cotty finished 18th and 19th in her first two races in single-seaters.
 Later that year, Cotty competed in Formula Trophy UAE with AGI Sport, finishing the championship in 23rd, with a best result of 15th in the penultimate race at Yas Marina.